aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/license-aspose-words-for-reporting-services/_index.md

 ## Licensing Application Development

-Add a reference to Aspose.Words for Reporting Services to your project and Aspose.Words.ReportingServices.dll will be automatically copied to the Bin (binary output) folder of your application.
+Add a reference to Aspose.Words for Reporting Services to your project and `Aspose.Words.ReportingServices.dll` will be automatically copied to the Bin (binary output) folder of your application.

 The license can be loaded from a file, stream or an embedded resource.
 Aspose.Words for Reporting Services will try to find the license in the following locations:

 - Explicit path.
-- The folder that contains Aspose.Words.ReportingServices.dll.
+- The folder that contains `Aspose.Words.ReportingServices.dll`.
-- The folder that contains the assembly that called Aspose.Words.ReportingServices.dll.
+- The folder that contains the assembly that called `Aspose.Words.ReportingServices.dll`.
 - The folder that contains the entry assembly (your .exe).
-- An embedded resource in the assembly that called Aspose.Words.ReportingServices.dll.
+- An embedded resource in the assembly that called `Aspose.Words.ReportingServices.dll`.

 Use the License.SetLicense method to license the component.
-The easiest way to set a license is to put the license file in the same folder as the Aspose.Words.ReportingServices.dll and specify just the file name without a path as shown in the following example:
+The easiest way to set a license is to put the license file in the same folder as the `Aspose.Words.ReportingServices.dll` and specify just the file name without a path as shown in the following example:

 **C#**